MicrochipTech/PIC32MZW1_UARTManifest/scripts/manifestProcessing_uart/readme.md

     > ***Note***: Make sure that the correct COM port is passed to the script.

 1. A manifest file with the device serial number prefix will be generated in the scripts folder.
-1. Store the `json` file as well as the `log_signer` certificate.
+1. Store the `json` file as well as the `manifest_signer` certificate.
-    - `log_signer` certificate is a self signed certificate used to sign the manifest.
+    - `manifest_signer` certificate is a self signed certificate used to sign the manifest.
 This is essential to validate the authenticity of the manifest file during device registration.